diegojromerolopez/django-async-include/README.md

 This application only depends on [pycryptodome](https://github.com/Legrandin/pycryptodome) and [jsonpickle](https://jsonpickle.github.io/).

 Of course, you will need [Django](https://www.djangoproject.com/) version 1.10 or newer.
-I have not tested in lower versions of Django but it should work fine with versions from 1.8 to 1.9.

 ## jQuery
 No jQuery is required as of version 0.6.6.